-Base salaries for Executive Officers are determined by evaluating the responsibilities of the position held, the experience of the individual, the competitive marketplace, and the individual's performance of his responsibilities, with greatest emphasis on individual performance and the competitive marketplace.
+Base salaries for Executive Officers are determined by evaluating the responsibilities of the position held, the experience of the individual, the competitive marketplace, and the individual's performance of his responsibilities.
 Adjustments to salary also reflect new responsibilities assigned or assumed by the individual.
 In setting salaries, the focus is generally on median competitive data.
 However, also taken into account are key differences in responsibilities between the executives of Bancorp and those found at other banks when using competitive market data in the salary process.